 As a result, many patients develop secondary symptoms that are related to mental health, such as anxiety or depression.

 Hypersomnia can present as a result of various underlying health conditions and other causes, including:

 Idiopathic or primary hypersomnia refers to symptoms of excessive sleepiness without an underlying cause and despite getting adequate sleep at nighttime.

 When an individual presents with symptoms that may be indicative of hypersomnia, it is useful to gather information about their sleeping habits to aid diagnosis.

-A sleep diary is a useful tool for the patient and health practitioner to record information about sleeping habits.
-This may include information about the duration and quality of sleep at night, and the frequency of naps or the desire to nap during the day.
+A sleep diary is a useful tool for both the patient and health practitioner to record information about sleeping habits.
+This may include information about the duration and quality of sleep at night, as well as the frequency of naps or the desire to nap during the day.

-- A multiple sleep latency test monitors the time to fall asleep and stay asleep when an individual is asked to take several naps throughout the day.
+Comparatively, a multiple sleep latency test monitors the time required for the patient to fall asleep and stay sleeping when asked to take several naps throughout the day.
 A patient with hypersomnia can readily fall asleep during the day, usually in less than eight minutes.

 Idiopathic hypersomnia is distinct from narcolepsy, as it is not associated with loss of muscle control with strong emotions or vivid dreams and hallucinations.
 Additionally, daytime naps do not provide any lasting relief from symptoms.

 Adequate management of hypersomnia is essential to reduce the symptoms of the condition and increase the quality of life of the individual.

 As most individuals with hypersomnia have good sleeping habits and get adequate sleep at night, lifestyle changes to improve symptoms are not usually effective.
 Nonetheless, patients should make sure to avoid consuming caffeine, alcohol, or nicotine close to bedtime and maintain a regular sleep schedule.